instasent/sms-counter-php/README.md

 )
 ```

-You can sanitize your text to be a valid GSM 03.38 charset
+You can sanitize your text to be a valid strict GSM 03.38 charset

 ```php
 use Instasent\SMSCounter\SMSCounter;